foundev/foundev.github.io/_posts/2016-03-15-synthetic-sharding-with-cassandra-or-how-to-deal-with-large-partitions.md

 ---
-title: Synthetic Sharding with Cassandra.
-Or How To Deal With Large Partitions.
 layout: post
 ---
+<h1>Synthetic Sharding with Cassandra.
+Or How To Deal With Large Partitions.</h1>
 Extremely overdue that I write this down as it’s a common problem, and really applies to any database that needs to scale horizontally, not just Cassandra.

 ## Problem Statement